Best drug test for Employers and Employees

 Can I test for prescription drugs?

 The abuse of prescription drugs has reached epidemic proportions globally.
 The most common being synthetic opiates.
 Other abused drugs include Amphetamine and Benzodiazepine based drugs.
 The brand names for some of these are Adderall, Ambien, OxyContin, Zolpidem, Dilaudid, Seroquel, Xanax, Desoxyn, Tussionex, and Opana.
 Warning, prescription drugs are no safer than street drugs when abused and have far-reaching effects, physically and mentally.
 If you are not sure what they are taking, expand your testing to a twelve-panel drug test.

 How often should I test?

 It depends on the individual or the workplace.
 If the workplace is related to construction or has safety-sensitive issues like drivers, forklift operators, or heavy machinery operators, these should be performed randomly.
 New hires should always be tested before employment.
 If you observe unusual behavior, then test immediately.
 For parents testing their loved ones at home, it can be more complicated.
 Depending on the situation, then check them every week until you see an improvement.
 Never give advanced notice to your loved ones or an employee if you are about to test them.

-○ What if I want to detect a particular drug or drugs?
+What if I want to detect for more than one drug?

 Testing for only one drug can be dangerous unless you are confident this is the only drug they abuse.
 We have determined that a user may change their drug of choice to avoid detection.
 Our recommendation is to check for an array of commonly abused drugs using a ten-panel device.